 Applicants must be members of ASIH and should be enrolled in an advanced degree program.
 Individual awards are typically in the range of $400–1000 and will be awarded on the basis of both merit and need.
 Because of limited funds, previous awardees requesting additional funding for the same or a similar project will be given lower priority than students who have not received Gaige funds.

-Students will be notified of the status of their application by 1 May of the year of the award and the award checks will be issued by the Treasurer.
+Students will be notified of the status of their application by 1 May 2020, and the award checks will be issued by the Treasurer.
 Certificates and checks will be mailed to the winners before the Joint Meeting of Ichthyologists and Herpetologists and will be announced at the Business and Awards Meeting in Norfolk, Virginia during the 100th Annual Meeting of the ASIH.

 - Institutional affiliation;